andrewt0301/hse-acos-course/docs/software/ubuntu.md

-Because our laptops are already have operating systems other than Linux Ubuntu (most likely Windows or Mac OS) and we would to to make experiments with Linux without fear to break the entire system, we will be install Linux Ubuntu in a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine).
+Because our laptops are already have operating systems other than Linux Ubuntu (most likely Windows or Mac OS) and we would to to make experiments with Linux without fear to break the entire system, we will install Linux Ubuntu in a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine).

 To install and run Linux Ubuntu, we will be using the [VirtualBox](https://en.wikipedia.org/wiki/VirtualBox) virtualization tool by Oracle.